apache/cordova-plugin-camera/doc/index.md

             FRONT : 1      // Use the front-facing camera
         };

+- __onlyGalleries__: Android-only Allow getImage to only get from gallery apps, excluding dropbox,drive,onedrive and filesystem explorers. _(Boolean)_

 ### Amazon Fire OS Quirks

 - Any `cameraDirection` value results in a back-facing photo.